 In plan 1, I don't want the 3rd item in the list to show in the legend (I want it on the map, but it is not required on the legend).

 If I delete the 3rd item in that layer from the legend, then change the style to print the legend for the 2nd plan, the 3rd item in it's legend has also been removed.

 Modifications to legend properties should apply to an individual style.

-#3 Updated by Jamie Portman almost 5 years ago
+#3 Updated by Jamie Portman over 5 years ago

 I have tested in the latest nightly build, and it IS still an issue.

 Notably, another issue does appear to have been resolved - previously if a legend was filtered and the caption was edited, then it would change the wrong value.